Also given a mention on this page are Xylocopa iris & Xylocopa cantabrita which are two very different species.

 Conservation advice: Leave veteran trees to stand, this is of upmost importance for so many species.
 Make a log pile in a corner of your garden; this can be hidden behind a bush or shrub.
 Although currently not threatened in France all bees both social and solitary are important pollinators.

 Xylocopa iris, (Petit xylocope bleu), is like a smaller version of the above species at 15 to 20mm long and is present in the South and West of France and has been observed inland as far as Indre.
 The flight period is from April until September and the nests are made in the hollow stems of plants such as Angelica, Asphodel and Thistles.
 They will chew their way into the stem and clear the interior to create an egg chamber.
 It appears to be a species that is increasing its range northwards.
+Leaving hollow stemmed plants standing is very important for both this and many other species.

 Xylocopa cantabrita is a rare species in France with very few observations in the Var in the South East and in the Pyrénées-Orientales in the South West.
 A large species it is unlike the others being shades of light brown with wings that lack the metallic reflection.